4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

 Ochi-Hubble spectrum
 --------------------
-The *Ochi-Hubble* spectrum is given by:
+The three-parameter *Ochi-Hubble* spectrum is given by:

 .. math::